-Age spots, also called liver or sun spots, are a common complaint for people over 50.
+Age spots, also called liver or sun spots, are a common complaint as we age.
 However, it’s not unusual for younger people to have them too.
 That’s because these flat spots that may be brown, black or tan, develop mostly through sun exposure.
 The more exposed skin is to the sun’s harmful rays, the more likely it is to develop age spots.
 Accordingly, most of these spots show up on the arms, face, hands and shoulders.

 Because this condition is so prevalent, many people visit the dermatologist to request a safe, effective age spot treatment.
 Dermatologists have a number of cosmetic and laser procedures that can help.
 Understanding how brown and black spots form and the various age spot treatment methods available can help you to achieve the clear, youthful skin you’ve been dreaming of.

 What Causes Age Spots?

 Whenever skin is exposed to the elements, harmful UV rays penetrate it.
 These rays cause the skin to age prematurely.
 People who frequent tanning beds are at even greater risk for developing these lesions.
 In the skin’s upper layer, or epidermis, is a pigment called melanin.
 This pigment provides your skin with its typical color.
 However, when your skin is bombarded with UV rays over the course of years, melanin produces more rapidly.
 This accelerated melanin production is your body’s means of protecting deeper layers of skin from UV rays.
 It is this melanin production that makes you look tan after you’ve been in the sun.
 Sometimes that melanin clumps in a particular area, and this results in age spots.